 This contrasts strongly with mainstream spy novels, which are usually plot-led and often feature poorly drawn or clichéd characters.
-Many spy novelists could learn a lot about writing stronger characters by reading Ashenden.
+Many spy novelists could learn a lot about writing more varied and interesting characters by reading Ashenden.

 The missing stories

-Somerset Maugham was asked not to include several other stories in the novel as they revealed too much about the methods and activities of Britain’s spies.
+The British government asked Somerset Maugham not to include several other stories in the novel, as they revealed too much about the methods and activities of Britain’s spies.
 This might explain why some of the less dramatic incidents, such as Miss King’s stroke and the Ambassador’s love affair (which, in fairness, is beautifully written), are included.
-It may also explain why the book is, in the end, a little disjointed.
+It may also explain why the book is disjointed.
 There are hints and references in the novel to other events and people, presumably ones who appeared in the censored stories.
-The remaining stories seem like glimpses at the remains of a longer novel.
+The remaining stories feel like glimpses at the remains of a longer novel.
 The final Russian section in particular feels like it is building up to a climax, but then just cuts out as the revolution starts.

 The truth behind some of the stories

-- During World War One, Germany attempted to support Indian nationalists in the hope of distracting Britain and preventing Indian troops fighting in Europe.
+- During World War One, Germany attempted to support Indian nationalists, hoping to distract Britain and preventing Indian troops fighting in Europe.
 The Indian nationalists in Germany were known as the Berlin Committee.

-- “Chandra Lal” is loosely based on one of these nationalists, Virendranath Chattopadhyaya, known as Chatto.
+- Maugham loosely based ‘Chandra Lal’ on one of these nationalists, Virendranath Chattopadhyaya, known as Chatto.
 The British tried to assassinate Chatto while he was in Geneva to meet other Indian nationalists, but in reality, the assassination attempt did not include betrayal by a lover.

-- ‘R’ is described as the Head of the Secret Service.
-This is obviously a reference to the real head of the Secret Service, Mansfield Cumming, who signed himself ‘C’.
+- Maugham described ‘R’ as the Head of the Secret Service.
+This is obviously a reference to the actual head of the Secret Service, Mansfield Cumming, who signed himself ‘C’.

 Ashenden: Alternative Cover

-The cover is based on a brief incident in the novel where Ashenden as a private joke, starts romancing a German agent, the Baroness Von Higgins and they go boating together.
+I based my alternative cover on a brief incident in the novel where Ashenden, as a private joke, starts romancing a German agent, the Baroness Von Higgins and they go boating together.
 It also reflects the rather languid air of the novel.

 Ashenden: My Verdict